 But what about dancing, learning dancing, dance styles more specifically?
 I guess I should start from the start.

 As a kid I was hyperactive, always bouncing.
 It is a good thing they didn’t go in for ADHD medication back then, as my mom says she would have had me on it.
 I have seen old 8mm? video film of myself like at a childhood birthday party, and I literally bounced and moved, constantly.
 Always in motion.
 Nowadays I can sit completely still, but I did not fully achieve that ability until I was maybe 40.

-As a kid I think I would of enjoyed learning tap.
+As a kid I think I would have enjoyed learning tap.
 My feet were always tapping, perhaps nervous energy, anyway.
 But my sister took tap and ballet.
 This was my sister Tracy, oldest of three sisters, all three younger than me.
 She being next born was a rival, and if Tracy did some particular thing, I likely chose to do the opposite.
-So dance lessons as a kid, didn’t happen.
+Thus dance lessons as a kid didn’t happen.
 I still think I’d enjoy learning tap – who wouldn’t want to attempt to do at least a little bit of what this guy can?

 I love Gregory Hines.
 And I love how he is long and somewhat gangly like me (well he’s not gangly, but sort of, in general gestalt), but he still moves so well, and so much joie de vivre, so much his face smiles with ease.